 - Take pets with you if you evacuate.
 However, many shelters usually do NOT allow pets inside due to sanitary conditions so plan accordingly.

 - Do NOT try and drive through water.
-As little as 2 feet can cause most cars to float, and as little as a few inches of moving water can wash most cars away with the current.
+As little as 2 feet can wash away most vehicles, and just a few inches can stall a vehicle or wash away the roadway.

 - Do NOT try to cross moving water on foot.
 As little as a few inches can knock an adult off their feet.